-Our class is led by Emily Birch (Mon, Tues, Weds) and Jess Roberson (Thurs, Fri) assisted by a team of teaching assistants who are extremely knowledgeable of the needs of the pupils.
+Our class is led by Jess Roberson (Mon, Tues, Thurs, Fri) and Jaqui Marsden (Weds) assisted by a team of teaching assistants who are extremely knowledgeable of the needs of the pupils.
 We are supported by a team of Physiotherapists, Occupational Therapists and Speech and Language Therapists with whom we work closely to produce targets and programmes for the pupils.
 These programmes are built into our everyday learning and the therapists enjoy joining us to see their programmes in action!
 Crofty class provides a happy, stimulating, fun and safe place to learn.

 At Curnow Lower school we access a range of learning environments which support and vary our learning opportunities.
-We have a spacious classroom with a covered balcony, outside play areas including a sandpit, trampoline and plenty of flat ground which enables walkers to be used outside.
+We have a spacious classroom with a covered balcony, outside play areas including a sandpit, trampoline and plenty of accessible space for everyone.
 Our sensory room is used for a wide range of sensory, social, physical and conceptual development activities and the movement room provides a soft play area for structured and free play sessions.
-We use the Hall for physical activities both in and out of our chairs.
-The pupils work in small groups in different learning environments throughout the school day ensuring their learning is stimulating, varied and fun!
+We use the hall for physical activities both in and out of our chairs.
+The pupils work in small groups in different learning environments throughout the school day ensuring their learning is stimulating, varied (often messy) and most importantly, fun!